OVERBYTEME/OVERBYTEME/README.md

 Hello!

 My name is **Everett**, but you may know me as XORMANCER.
-I am a security researcher who is passionate about low level research and exploitation.
+I am a security researcher who is passionate about low level research and exploitation development.

 ## My skillset